 Want to start creating your author branding and selling more books?
 Here are the three essential services you need to start building an author platform.

 Did you know that the average book in the US sells fewer than 200 copies annually?
 And that the average book sells fewer than 1,000 copies over its lifetime?

-These are rather alarming statistics for any author who plans to make living selling books.
+These are rather alarming statistics for any author who plans to make a living selling books.
 The most successful and famous authors beat this trend by building an author brand and a community of rabid fans who will buy any book they release.

 The most important step of author branding is building an author platform where you can capture subscribers, build an email list, and sell more books to them.

 In this article, you’ll learn about the three essential services you need to start creating your indie author website and building an author platform.

 How To Build An Author Platform & Sell More Books

 There are three services you need to start building your author platform and your author brand so you can sell more books.
 They are:

 - A domain name registrar